 **Live music, onsite catering and bar**

-This event we had to cancel due to Covid restrictions last year.
+This event we had to cancel due to Covid restrictions last year and delay it again in June 2021.
 It will be held in our community park and will not only be a celebration of our Armed Forces, past and present but also our first event that will enable our community to come together once again after what can only be described as an extremely trying past 12 months.